instante/bootstrap3renderer/docs/en/index.md

 Controls

-> Renders all controls, that are not yet rendered.
+> Renders all controls that are not rendered yet.
 Doesn't render buttons.

 ```smarty
 {$form->render('controls')} or {form controls}